Use Transformations to fix bad data

 Other important notes

 - Transformations cannot be applied retroactively: They only apply to data moving forward.
-However, you can manually extract and re-send (or even Replay) events through a source with an active Transformation, which will send the transformed events to your destinations.
+However, you can manually extract and re-send (or even Replay) events through a source with an active destination Transformation, which will send the transformed events to your destinations.